goessner/mdmath/docs/publication.md

 All of these stylesheets seem to address handmade HTML exclusively.
 HTML as Markdown export is not mentioned.

 Vincent Dörig's approach looks very promising.
-Acknowledgment goes to him for providing the *Latin Modern* typeface font reused with *mdmath*.
+Acknowledgment goes to him for providing the *Latin Modern Roman* typeface font reused with *mdmath*.

 ## 6. Conclusion